 - Fresh strawberries, cherries & freeze dried strawberries for decorating

-2. In a food processor, combine soaked dates with roasted hazelnuts, cacao powder, maple syrup and plant milk and blitz until the mixture just starts coming together.
+- In a food processor, combine soaked dates with oats, hazelnuts, cacao powder, maple syrup and plant milk and blitz until the mixture just starts to come together.
 Transfer the mixture into 9.5” (19cm) springform cake tin and spread it evenly around the base, making sure it’s packed very tightly.
 Place the tin the freezer whilst you’re making the mousse layer.

-6. Once the top layer is set (you can check by gently touching it with your finger, it’ll be firm and bounce back when it’s ready), take the cake out of the fridge.
+- Once the top layer is set (you can check by gently touching it with your finger - it’ll be firm and bounce back when it’s ready), take the cake tin out of the fridge.
 Very gently remove the sides of the springform pan.